With Treatment

 Services provided:

-Virginia Hospital Center is an inpatient substance abuse treatment center in Arlington, VA that is situated in the 22205 zip code.
-Virginia Hospital Center offers Self-help groups, Case management and Social skills development.
-It offers treatment to men and women.
+Virginia Hospital Center is a residential rehab center in Arlington, Virginia that is situated in the 22205 zip code.
+It offers inpatient hospital detox, hospital inpatient rehab and hospital inpatient alcohol/drug treatment.
+Virginia Hospital Center offers treatment to women and men.

 Address: 1701 North George Mason Drive, Arlington, VA 22205 in Arlington County